-Sugar-Salem School and Community Library Internet Acceptable Use Policy
+Sugar-Salem High School / Community Library Internet Acceptable Use Policy

 It is the goal of the Sugar-Salem School and Community Library to provide our patrons with free and open access to information and ideas they need – regardless of age, education, ethnicity, language, income, or physical limitations.
 We are pleased to offer the Internet as a resource that enhances our existing collection in size and depth by providing access to global sources.
 Used judiciously, the Internet offers a wealth of materials enriching personal, professional, and cultural education to individuals of all ages.

 Sugar-Salem School and Community Library reserves the right to use appropriate filtering software to comply with CIPA (Children’s Internet Protection Act) and DOPA (Deleting Online Predators Act HB 5319).
 Updated and approved by the library board on 11/13/2023.

 All Internet users are expected to use this library resource in a responsible and courteous manner that is consistent with the purpose for which it is provided, and to follow all Internet-related rules, regulations, and procedures established for its use.